Skip to content →

 API and Webhooks

-The Linear API together with webhooks lets you extend Linear's functionality beyond what we provide out of the box.
+Linear's GraphQL API and webhooks lets you extend Linear's functionality beyond what we provide out of the box.

 Linear logo and an logo representing the API